-- 5.15.1 Introduction: The fire alarm system serving the QMRI is configured in such a way that activation of a sensor or call point in any one area will result in a need to evacuate the whole building. - 5.15.2 Special arrangements for people with mobility, hearing and visual impairments etc are described in Section 6 of this Manual (see http://docstore.mvm.ed.ac.uk/HealthAndSafety/manual/Manual6.pdf). - 5.16.1 Alarm System: The QMRI is controlled by an addressable fire detection and alarm system that incorporates both automatic smoke and heat detectors mounted at ceiling level and manual "break glass" Fire Alarm Manual Call Points.
+5.21.1 Introduction: The fire alarm system serving the QMRI is configured in such a way that activation of a sensor or call point in any one area will result in a need to evacuate the whole building.

+5.21.2 Special arrangements for people with mobility, hearing and visual impairments etc are described in Section 6 of this Manual.

+5.22.1 Alarm System: The QMRI is controlled by an addressable fire detection and alarm system that incorporates both automatic smoke and heat detectors mounted at ceiling level and manual "break glass" Fire Alarm Manual Call Points.
 The alarm system is divided into four areas, corresponding to the internal compartmentation of the building:

-- East block; - Centre block; - West block; and - The Drum (including Reception, the Wellcome Auditorium, The Drum restaurant and Mary Kinross Room and Fyffe Room). - 5.16.2 In each case, compartments cover everything from Level 0 (basement) to Level 4 (CL3-capable labs, some meeting rooms, and plant rooms) of the respective compartment.
-Building design allows for a minimum of one hour of fire resistance across compartment barriers, separating each compartment of the building as described above, so that each atrium represents a resistance to the advancement of fire through the building amounting to two hours per atrium. - 5.16.3 In contrast to arrangements for the Chancellor's Building, there is no intermittent or pulsed alarm sounds associated with the fire alarm configuration for the QMRI. - 5.16.4 In the event that a Fire Alarm Manual Call Point (see Figure 1b) is activated, or automatic detectors are activated, fire alarms will sound continuously throughout the whole building, and all occupants of the building will be expected immediately to evacuate (i.e. One Out, All Out). - 5.17.1 Actions to be Taken in the Event of a Fire Alarm Sounding (QMRI, including Edinburgh Imaging Facility.
-QMRI): The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time see also Paragraph 5.24.1): - On activation of a Fire Alarm Manual Call Point or the fire alarm system by detection of smoke or heat by an automatic sensor, or if the activation has been caused by someone activating a Fire Alarm Manual Call Point (see Figure 2a), a continuous sound ( ) will be heard (i.e. the alarm tone may oscillate in frequency, but there will be no break in the generation of sound) throughout the whole building.
+- East block;

+- Centre block;

+- West block; and

+- The Drum (including Reception, the Wellcome Auditorium, The Drum restaurant and Mary Kinross Room and Fyffe Room).

+5.22.2 In each case, compartments cover everything from Level 0 (basement) to Level 4 (CL3-capable labs, some meeting rooms, and plant rooms) of the respective compartment.
+Building design allows for a minimum of one hour of fire resistance across compartment barriers, separating each compartment of the building as described above, so that each atrium represents a resistance to the advancement of fire through the building amounting to two hours per atrium.

+5.22.3 In contrast to arrangements for the Chancellor's Building, there is no intermittent or pulsed alarm sounds associated with the fire alarm configuration for the QMRI.

+5.22.4 In the event that a Fire Alarm Manual Call Point (see Figure 1b) is activated, or automatic detectors are activated, fire alarms will sound continuously throughout the whole building, and ALL occupants of the building will be expected immediately to evacuate (i.e. One Out, All Out).

+5.23.1 Actions to be Taken in the Event of a Fire Alarm Sounding (QMRI, including Edinburgh Imaging Facility, QMRI): The following steps should be taken on each and every occasion that a fire alarm is heard, other than those occasions where notice has been given that there will be a test of the alarm system (in which case, the sounders will be activated only for a short period of time - see also Paragraph 5.39.1):

+Figure 2a: A Fire Alarm Call Manual Point (Coloured red)

-- On hearing a continuous alarm (4): ), all building occupants and visitors must immediately evacuate, by means of the nearest available Fire Escape Route to the nearest available Fire Exit, and proceed to the designated Evacuation Assembly Point for the QMRI (see Paragraph 5.18.1). - The most appropriate Fire Escape Route for any given area is indicated by white-on-green Exit Directional Signs and direction arrows variously suspended from ceilings, fixed above doors, or stuck to walls throughout the building (see Figure 2b).
+- On hearing a continuous alarm (();), all building occupants and visitors must immediately evacuate, by means of the nearest available Fire Escape Route to the nearest available Fire Exit, and proceed to the designated Evacuation Assembly Point for the QMRI (see Paragraph 5.24.1). - The most appropriate Fire Escape Route for any given area is indicated by whiteon-green Exit Directional Signs and direction arrows variously suspended from ceilings, fixed above doors, or stuck to walls throughout the building (see Figure 2b).
 The white arrow points to the location of the Fire Exit closest to where the sign is displayed.